wilsonmar/oss-perf/tableau.md

     presents multiple dimensions dynamically over time, made famous by Hans Roling from Sweden on
     <a target="_blank" href="https://vimeo.com/18477762">
-    this video</a> shown on BBC Nov 10, 2010 and
+    this "Joy of Stats" video</a> shown on BBC Nov 10, 2010 and http://www.gapminder.org/videos/.
-    http://www.gapminder.org/videos/.

 <a name=“VizFeatures”>